 - The history or biography of the creator of the records

-How to find sources in the Special Collections Library
+How to find sources in the Special Collections & Archives

 - Not all finding aids are online.
-If you don’t find what you are looking for, contact the Special Collections Library staff.
+If you don’t find what you are looking for, contact the Special Collections & Archives staff.
 They may have more information about materials that are not described online.

 - Search tip: You may have to try more than one search to find what you need.
 If you do not get any results, try other terms, use more general or more specific terms, or try terms that were used in the era you are researching.
 Staff may be able to suggest search terms for your topic.